What Is China Famous For? 21 Must-do Activities In China

 Situated at the very heart of Beijing and enclosed by 3.5km of citadel, the Forbidden City is a must-see when you visit China.

 It is the nation's largest, most important, and best-preserved collection of ancient buildings.
 It is large enough to comfortably host the over 15 million visitors it receives every year.

-The UNESCO-listed Forbidden City is considered the world's largest imperial palace as its approximately three times larger than France's Louvre Palace.
+NOTE: The UNESCO-listed Forbidden City is considered the world's largest imperial palace as its approximately three times larger than France's Louvre Palace.